wol-e/midi/spc_tools/README.md

 `amk_dir='/home/wolle/Music/rom_music/AMK/AddmusicK_1.0.6'`

+If you don't want to refer to the scripts location when using it you cann add teh script to your path.
+For example this can be achieved by adding a symbolic link to your users personal binaries directory at `~/bin` (if it does not exist you can just create the directory):

+`ln -s ./spc_tool ~/bin/spc_tool`

 ## Usage

 To display an overview of it's usage on the command line simply run `./spc_tool -h`.
 Then you will see this output, which should get you everywhere: